ethereum/ethereum-org/views/content/ether.md

 * **C++ Etherminer**.
 This is a version for the pro miners.
 To install it, follow the guide to [install the whole C++ ethereum code](https://github.com/ethereum/cpp-ethereum/wiki/Installing-clients).

 * **Go experimental GPU branch**.
 It's experimental so you need to build go from source to get it.
 This version is focused for hobbyists and developers.
-To install it, [clone geth from source](https://github.com/ethereum/go-ethereum/wiki/Installation-Instructions-for-Ubuntu) and then switch to the [GPU Miner branch](https://github.com/ethereum/go-ethereum/tree/gpu_miner)
+To install it, [clone geth from source](https://github.com/ethereum/go-ethereum/wiki/Installation-Instructions-for-Ubuntu) and then switch to the [GPU Miner branch](https://github.com/ethereum/go-ethereum/tree/gpu_miner).

-Both setups are explain in further detail in the [Frontier reference](http://guide.ethereum.org/mining.html)
+Both setups are explained in further detail in the [Frontier reference](http://guide.ethereum.org/mining.html).

 #### More information on Mining